Psychological and School Psychological Supervision

 C. UMBRELLA supervision is a type of TRAINING supervision for a graduate student, intern, or post-doctoral trainee who is learning the skills of supervising others.

-Question: Can a supervisor charge a supervisee for providing WORK or TRAINING supervision?
+Can a supervisor charge a supervisee for providing Work or Training supervision?

 Supervisors are permitted to charge a supervisee for the supervision under the following strict circumstances from OAC § 4732-13-04(C):